AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Messages/Send and Receive Messages/agora_chat_send_receive_message_rn.md

   });
 } else if (messageType === ChatMessageType.VOICE) {
   // Construct a voice message.
 You need to set the filepath, display name, and duration of the audio file.
-  // For the file path, `file://` is unnecessary. const filePath = "data/.../foo.wav";
+  // For the voice file path, `file://` is unnecessary. const filePath = "data/.../foo.wav";
   const displayName = "bar.mp4";
   const duration = 5;